aposb/stereo-matching-using-belief-propagation-fast/README.md

-# Stereo Matching using Belief Propagation (Very Fast)
+# Stereo Matching using Belief Propagation (Optimized)
-A Matlab implementation of Loopy Belief Propagation for stereo matching that **focuses on speed**.
-It uses matrix operations and other techniques to make the code even faster.
+An optimized Matlab implementation of Loopy Belief Propagation for stereo matching that **focuses on speed**.
+It uses matrix operations and other techniques to make the program run even faster.

 ## Input Image
 The Tsukuba stereo image that used as input.